ABOUT S&I CONSULTANCY

 China: Chengtou Containerised Waste Transfer System, Shanghai (2006), for an International Waste Management Company: Harold Insley was the Waste Management Specialist for the design of a waste transfer system in Shanghai including two waste transfer stations and the waste reception area at the Laogang Landfill.
 The system is designed to manage more than 8,000 tonnes of waste daily, and is one of the largest waste transfer facilities in the world.

-Hong Kong: Recovery Park Tuen Mun Area 38, Preliminary Study (2001-02), for Hong Kong Government: Harold Insley was the Deputy Project Manager for a feasibility study investigating development of Recovery Park (later known as EcoPark) to enhance recovery and recycling of number of waste streams.
+Hong Kong: Recovery Park Tuen Mun Area 38, Preliminary Study (2001 to 2002), for Hong Kong Government: Harold Insley was the Deputy Project Manager for a feasibility study investigating development of Recovery Park (later known as EcoPark) to enhance recovery and recycling of number of waste streams.
 Including evaluation of technical issues; investigated economic market in respect of private sector investment; recommendations on procurement; and preliminary environmental assessment.

-Hong Kong: North-West New Territories Landfills and Gin Drinkers Bay Landfill Restoration Contract (1999-02), for International Waste Management Company: Harold Insley was the Project Manager responsible for independent checking of the contractor’s designs and construction for the restoration of four closed landfills.
+Hong Kong: North-West New Territories Landfills and Gin Drinkers Bay Landfill Restoration Contract (1999 to 2002), for International Waste Management Company: Harold Insley was the Project Manager responsible for independent checking of the contractor’s designs and construction for the restoration of four closed landfills.
 Restoration designs include low permeability capping systems to reduce infiltration into the waste, landfill gas extraction and treatment systems to limit offsite migration of landfill gas, landfill gas hazard assessment and leachate extraction and management systems.

 Hong Kong: Kai Tak Pilot C&D Materials Recycling Facility Study (2001), for Hong Kong Government: Harold Insley was the Procurement Specialist drafting engineering and environmental requirements for tender and land lease document.